 UTR: A Great Innovation With Hidden Drawbacks

-What the numbers mean in layman’s terms:
+First, here’s what the numbers allegedly mean in layman’s terms:

 UTR 1.0-2.5: Rising Intermediate/ Developing Player.